All Episodes

 The federal government in this stimulus bill can spend hundreds of millions of dollars refurbishing buildings, executive suites, building new buildings.

-But Merrill Lynch cannot spend one point two million dollars of its own money to refurbish an executive suite.
+But Merrill Lynch cannot spend $1.2 million of its own money to refurbish an executive suite.